 Your goal in an interview is to put the interviewer at ease by showing you understand and can address their concerns.
 Some simple ways to achieve this are:

-• Before you go on an interview you must research the position.
+• Before you go to an interview, you must research the position.

 • Look at LinkedIn and Google for people who presently have the same title.
 See how their experience stacks up against yours.

-Anticipate Concerns: Taking these extra steps will arm you with the knowledge to anticipate the concern an employer may have and give you a strategy for easily addressing them.
+Anticipate Concerns: Taking these extra steps will arm you with the knowledge to anticipate the concern an employer may have and give you a strategy for efficiently addressing them.

 Prepare a List of Questions

 Don’t hesitate to ask questions.
-Properly prepare your questions, write them down and take them with you to the interview.
-Keep in mind that interviewers actually want you to ask questions because it shows them your interest in the job; your ambition and that you are career oriented.
-Your questions should be based on the position and your long-term goals.
+Properly prepare your questions, write them down, and take them with you to the interview.
+Keep in mind that interviewers want you to ask questions because it shows them your interest in the job, your ambition and that you are career-oriented.
+Your questions should focus on the position and your long-term goals.

-Interviewing is an art, and my goal is to make sure you are prepared for anything that comes your way.
+Interviewing is an art, and my goal is to make sure you prepare for anything that comes your way.
 If you need my assistance, advice or coaching on these and other interview skills, you can contact me at 818-389-1876 or info @ jacksonmccarthy.com

 To your success!